Skip to content

 Wellsprings

-The Tiferes Shlomo of Radomsk
+Also known as The Tiferes Shlomo of Radomsk

-1801 CE1866 CE · AH · Radomsk
+1801 CE1866 CE · Acharonim · Radomsk

 Rabbi Shlomo Hakohen Rabinowicz (c.
 1801–1866) was a leading Hasidic master and founder of the Radomsk dynasty in Poland.
 A disciple of the Seer of Lublin and later associated with the Kotzker Rebbe, he became renowned for his profound mystical insights and ethical teachings.
 He established his court in Radomsk, where he attracted many followers seeking spiritual guidance.
 The Tiferes Shlomo, his collected teachings published posthumously, became a treasured work in Hasidic literature, known for its blend of Kabbalistic depth, homiletical creativity, and practical wisdom.
 He was remembered as a compassionate leader who devoted himself to the spiritual elevation of his community.